Score a Knock-out During Corona

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, enacted in March, kept a few doors open, but that money is running out, and talks of additional federal funds are stalled by the upcoming election.

-Like so many small business owners, you may think you’re down, but you are not out for the count.
+Like so many small business owners, for example, if you are a Michigan criminal defense attorney, you may think you’re down, but you are not out for the count.
 You have options.
 Loan approval rates at credit unions and alternative lenders are significantly higher than at big banks.
 Most state Economic Development Agencies provide websites outlining relief programs.
 The SBA’s Lender Match site will match your company with community development institutions and microlenders.
 Many service companies, such as Intuit QuickBooks and BooksTime, regularly publish tips and guidelines for safely operating your enterprise during the pandemic.
 BooksTime’s blog, for example, contains several recent posts about pandemic relief loans, details about the CARES Act, and other Coronavirus-directed topics.
 Timely information is just one way BooksTime is in your corner as a small business owner.

 Scrutinizing every cost is a savvy strategy for hard-hit businesses, says Danielle Kost in Working Knowledge published by Harvard Business School.
 Reliable accounting and bookkeeping are crucial components for surviving the Corona Crisis.
 Whether your company runs a DIY bookkeeping operation using QuickBooks or you outsource to a bookkeeping firm like BooksTime, managing finances, accounts, payroll, and inventory is essential to keeping your suppliers and customers happy.